Toggle menu

 • additional activities, such as trips

-You may be able to get free childcare if you're working under a separate scheme.
+If you're not eligible for free education and childcare for parents getting benefits, you may be able to get free childcare if you're working under a separate scheme.

 • £26,500 for families outside of London with one child